hajimeo/samples/golang/FileList/README.md

   -H    If true, no header line
   -L    If true, just list directories and exit
   -O    AWS S3: If true, get the owner display name
-  -P    If true, read and output the .properties files -R    If true, .properties content is *sorted* and -fP|-fPX string is treated as regex -RDel
+  -P    If true, the .properties file content is included in the output -R    If true, .properties content is *sorted* and -fP|-fPX string is treated as regex -RDel
         Remove 'deleted=true' from .properties.
 Requires -dF